intro2r/intro2r/unit2/labs.md

 | 167    | Brown     | 8.5       | 5        | 3500     | 0        | Hufflepuff | 27         | Blue      | Coffee     | Disgusting | Yes         | Neither     |
 {: .table table-bordered .table-striped}

  a.
 Using these vectors, create a matrix.
+Ensure that all vectors are numeric or integers (you may need to re-code them).

  b.
 Convert this matrix to a data frame (you may need to google or find external help).